 This course is designed to provide students with differential assessment knowledge and skills suitable for use with advanced practice theories in child and family settings.
-Using a multidimensional strategy that works from a strengths oriented eco-systems framework, the course aims to provide skills related to the various aspects of assessment.
-The impact of discrimination, oppression, and economic deprivation, and the role of values and ethics will also be explored.
+Using a multidimensional strategy and a strengths oriented ecological framework, this course prepares students for assessment in the field.
+Issues of discrimination and oppression and the role of values and ethics related to assessment will be explored.
 GSWK 6510 – Child and Family Theories is to be taken concurrently.
-Prerequisite: All foundational courses or advanced standing.
+Prerequisite: All foundation courses or advanced standing.

 Mental Health Multidimensional Assessment [Course] (3)

-This course is designed to provide students with differential assessments knowledge and skills suitable for use with advanced practice theories in physical and mental health settings.
-In preparing students to work with persons needing physical and mental health services, this course addresses a variety of issues related to assessment including diversity, the impact of discrimination/oppression, and the role of values and ethics.
-GSWK 6610 Physical and Mental Health Theories is to be taken concurrently.
-Prerequisite: All foundational courses or advanced standing.
+This course is designed to provide students with differential assessment knowledge and skills utilized with advanced practice theories in mental health settings.
+In preparing students to work with persons needing mental health services, this course teaches the biopsychosocial-spiritual-cultural model of assessment and addresses a variety of issues related to assessment including diversity, the impact of discrimination/oppression, and the role of social work values and ethics.
+GSWK 6610 Mental Health Theories is to be taken concurrently.
+Prerequisite: All foundation courses or advanced standing.

 Child and Family Policy [Course] (2)

-This course reviews the roots of contemporary family policy and the construction of national family policy.
-It applies policy analysis skills in examining current policies and the impact of these policies on service delivery to children and families.
-The effectiveness of service delivery is evaluated with particular emphasis on services provided to low income at-risk populations.
-The various levels where policy is forged through debate, enacted, and implemented will be examined and experienced.
+This course examines the roots of contemporary family policy and the construction of national family policy.
+It also explores prominent theoretical perspectives to understand and challenge institutional oppression within the child welfare system.
+It provides students with critical tools for legislative advocacy to navigate the political arena, defend the rights of children and families– nationally and internationally–, and foster greater equity and inclusion.
+It applies policy analysis skills in examining current policies and the impact of these policies on service delivery to children and families within the context of social, economic, racial, and environmental justice.
+Lastly, in this course, students will evaluate the effectiveness of service delivery for equitable outcomes while focusing specifically on services provided to marginalized and oppressed populations.
 Prerequisites: All foundation courses or advanced standing.

 Mental Health Policy [Course] (2)

-This course reviews the roots and construction of contemporary policies in the area of physical and mental health.
+This course reviews the historical context and construction of contemporary policies in the area of mental health.
 It applies policy analysis skills in examining current policies and the impact of these policies on service delivery.
-The effectiveness of service delivery is evaluated with particular emphasis on services provided to low-income at-risk populations.
+The effectiveness of service delivery is evaluated with particular emphasis on identifying barriers to services experienced by marginalized and oppressed populations.
 The various levels where policy is forged through debate, enacted, and implemented are examined.
 Prerequisite: All foundation courses or advanced standing.